KAMSC-APCS-A-25-26/apcs-project-1-SamEKamsc/README.txt

 Welcome to the RACE! created by Sam Edmonds
-In this game you are the manager of a racing tean.
+In this game you are the manager of a racing team.
 You must develop a driver and a car to defeat your opponents!
 Your driver and car have stats which will be compared to the enemy teams stats at races.
+The stats are the drivers: fitness, intelligence, and skill and the cars: motor, aerodynamics, structure.
+All of the stats start at level 6.
+Opponents are random, but harder difficulties increase them.
-There is a race every Sunday and between them you will improve your driver and team.
+There is a race every Sunday and between them you will improve your driver and car, get sponsers, and spy on your opponents.
 You also have a bank account and you gain money from winning races and from sponserships.
+On Easy mode you start with $1500, Normal $1000, and Hard $500.
 This money will be used to develop your car and to scout opponents.
 Between races you can do one of the following things each day, some of which cost money:
 1. Develop driver (-$250):